Jeyloh/oslomet-amplify-workshop/README.md

 npm install -g @aws-amplify/cli
 ```

+Configuration involves connecting our AWS account to the computer we're using.
+We're basically setting up a profile to use for doing requests to Amplify.

 ```
 amplify configure
 ```

+During `amplify init`, give the project a name and when prompted, choose `AWS profile` to pick the profile you set up in the previous step.

 ```
 amplify init
 ```

-During `amplify init`, give the project a name and when prompted, choose `AWS profile` to pick the profile you set up in the previous step.

 ## Authentication